What can we expect to happen to our property markets over the next decade?

-But I have no idea when it will come.
+But I have no idea when these will come.

 As I said…there’s a big difference between an expectation and a forecast.

-An expectation is the anticipation of how things are likely to play out in the future based on my perspective of how things worked in the past.
+An expectation is an anticipation of how things are likely to play out in the future based on my perspective of how things worked in the past.

 A forecast is putting a time frame to that expectation.

 Of course, in an ideal world, we would be able to forecast what’s ahead for our property markets with a level of accuracy.

 But we can’t because there are just too many moving parts.